-The Virginia Tobacco Commission awarded $200,000 to Central Virginia Health Sciences Education Consortium, a new nonprofit launched by Lynchburg College and Centra, to create a health simulation lab for students in nursing, paramedicine, respiratory therapy, and physical therapy, as well as local practitioners.
+The Virginia Tobacco Commission awarded $200,000 to Central Virginia Health Sciences Education Consortium, a new nonprofit launched by University of Lynchburg and Centra, to create a health simulation lab for students in nursing, paramedicine, respiratory therapy, and physical therapy, as well as local practitioners.
 Central Virginia Community College is also a partner in this endeavor.

-Centra and Lynchburg College will provide the governance structure, strategic leadership, and operational oversight for the Center for Simulation and Virtual Learning to be housed adjacent Centra’s Lynchburg Family Medicine Center at the Plaza.
+Centra and University of Lynchburg will provide the governance structure, strategic leadership, and operational oversight for the Center for Simulation and Virtual Learning to be housed adjacent Centra’s Lynchburg Family Medicine Center at the Plaza.
 While state laws prohibit CVCC from joining such a corporation, the community college will have representation on the consortium’s board of directors.

 “Through simulation and virtual learning, this lab will provide healthcare training opportunities for healthcare students and providers throughout tobacco-dependent counties in Central and Southside Virginia,” said LC President Kenneth Garren, who pleaded the case for the lab before the Tobacco Commission.

 “We are very excited about this new center, and what it will mean in enhancing training for future nurses and other health professionals in our region as well as developing additional competencies in our existing clinical workforce at Centra,” said Patti S. McCue, Sc.D., RN, Centra chief nursing officer and senior vice president.
 “This will also be a center that can serve first responders throughout the region in their training efforts.”

 With the shortage of healthcare personnel becoming increasingly severe, and with more healthcare programs desiring to admit students without the clinical facilities and placements for training, students are being denied access to programs that could admit additional students if alternative options were available for workforce training.
 EMT and respiratory students at CVCC will also use this center as part of their curriculum and training.